iot-lab/iot-lab.github.io/docs/getting-started/ipv6.md

 ---
 title: IPv6
 group: getting-started
 description: This page describes the public IPv6 support available on the IoT-LAB testbed.
-You will find out how to build a public IPv6 network with embedded boards.
+You will find out how to build a private or public IPv6 network.
 ---

 ## Introduction